Omorashi: Omutsu (Diapers)

+As a form of diaper fetishism with an added emphasis on urinary desperation and wetting, participants likely experience increased sexual arousal from the presence and use of adult diapers.

+However, diapers may also be favorable for their convenience during public wetting scenes because they render wetting more discreet and eliminate mess, lowering the potential social impact of omorashi play.
+As such, their use is not solely limited to those with a diaper fetish.

-Japanese acceptance of adult diaper use is comparatively high, with the market for such products growing as much as 6–10% a year.
+In Japan, acceptance of adult diaper use is comparatively high, with the market for such products growing as much as 6–10% a year.
 However, these are largely intended for and worn by the elderly, with the growth due to Japan's aging population, and younger people wearing these have met with some criticism.
 In 2012, the Japanese magazine SPA ran an article entitled "The Ultimate Form of Slob", which criticized the trend of young Japanese women who wear diapers to avoid public restrooms.
 The article included an interview with a 25-year-old woman who had been wearing diapers "instead of going to the toilet" for a period of six months, "wearing [them] almost every day."

-Skirt omorashi
+Clothing fetishism

+Omorashi can easily overlap with garment fetishism, as some people may enhance their arousal by incorporating specific articles of clothing into their omorashi play.